allen-liaoo/alsblog/content/posts/hilbert_equivalence.md

 { .mintable }
 {{% /proof %}}

-The first step has Axiom 2 as its consequent, and its second antecedent is a straighforward application of the permutation axiom.
-The first consequent took more work to prove; it required recognizing that the second step is possible from Axiom 5, and that we can utilize Contraction and Transitivity\*.
+The first step has axiom 2 as its consequent, and its second antecedent is a straighforward application of the permutation axiom.
+The first consequent took more work to prove; it required recognizing that the second step is possible from axiom 5, and that we can utilize Contraction and Transitivity\*.

 ### Lessons
 To sum it up, we showed that the usual first step is to find an axiom whose consequent fits the goal, then consider filling in the $?$ in a way that makes each antecedent provable.
 In the case where an antecedent is not straightforwardly provable, we also utilizes other tricks like *VC*, (pseudo-)transitivity, and other already-proven axioms.
 The order of proving axioms is important; we had to recognize that we need axiom 5 to prove axiom 4 and 6, and whenever we search for axioms to fit the goal, we want to include the ones we have already proven.